dieterich-lab/QutRNA/Readme.md

 `condition`: Name of the respective condition.
 Will be used in `data.yaml` to define contrasts.

 `sample_name`: Name of the sample.
-A sample can consist of muliple FASTQ or BAM files.
+A sample can consist of multiple FASTQ or BAM files.
 Samples with the same `sample_name` will be merged before RNA modification detection.

 `subsample_name`: Name of the subsample (see above).
-A sample can consist of multipe subsamples, e.g.: tech. replicates.
+A sample can consist of multiple subsamples, e.g., tech. replicates.

 `base_calling`: Metainformation describing base calling for the respective row.
                 Possible values are: 'pass', 'fail', 'merged' or 'unknown'.